SUBURBIST discrimination against a person or persons who live in a particular suburb of a town or city

 Co-creators Julian Larnach and Kate Worsley, devised with the PYT Ensemble.

 Lighting Design Andy Ko

 Set & costume design Amanda McNamara

-PYT Ensemble Monica Kumar, David Robertts, Luke Cignarella, Sophea Op, Lap Nguyen, Mahdi Mohammadi, Pedro Schweinitz, Nyasha Kanyimo and Belle Kringas
+Performers Monica Kumar, David Robertts, Luke Cignarella, Sophea Op, Lap Nguyen, Mahdi Mohammadi, Pedro Schweinitz, Nyasha Kanyimo and Belle Kringas